sa2c/sunpyter/README.md

 ## TODO
 - [x] Make sure it works on Mac
-- [ ] How to make this work on Windows?
+- [x] How to make this work on Windows?
 Do we care?
+Yes, we care.
 - [ ] The `login` mode does not work on sl1 and sl2, only on vnc - to investigate.
 - [ ] The `--ip=*` option for jupyter notebook seemed to be necessary, but is regarded as dangerous - to investigate.